 Well-designed management trainee schemes can also help you to find out what will suit best.

 Speaking of CVs… make sure you don’t rush it.
 Developing a bespoke CV and letter of application can make the difference between a standout application and one that falls into the background.
 Show that you really want the job and you understand as much as you can about it.

 Think about your social media presence

 Develop a social media profile so you’re able to follow companies and people that interest you.
 Not only will this keep you updated with industry changes, but it also helps you to build your network.
 But be careful what you post – having no profile is better than having an inappropriate one.

 Forming relationships with like-minded people in the industry and creating a presence can take you far.
 You never know what opportunities may arise if you get in touch with a connection, or vice versa.

 It may also be worth thinking about finding a mentor to help you.
 Whether inside or outside work, you can’t overestimate the value of having a good support network.

 Don’t come from an agriculture background?
 Don’t worry

-It’s very important to remember that if your passionate enough, proactive and hard-working then you can bring value to any open-minded agriculture business.
+It’s very important to remember that if you’re passionate enough, proactive and hard-working then you can bring value to any open-minded agriculture business.